-When the student's committee determines that the Professional Project is complete, the student will engage in an oral defense of approximately two hours in length.
+When the student's committee determines that the Professional Project is complete, the student will engage in an oral defense of approximately one-and-a-half hours in length.
 For graduation in May, this oral defense must be scheduled in February.
 The last day an oral defense can take place is March 8.
 The oral examination is open to all members of the School community and to the public.
-The full faculty will be notified of the time and place of this examination at least two days before it occurs.
 At the conclusion of the defense, the faculty will submit The Report of Oral Defense Form to the registrar.
 This form requires the signature of both faculty members on the D.Min.
 Project Committee and signifies the completion of the oral defense.
 The faculty will inform the student of any final revisions that must be made to the Project to be accepted and approved.
 The final draft of the Project is due on April 1 along with a Final Draft Approval Form (completed except for faculty signatures).

 Policy on Dissertation Defenses by Video Conference: Normally, doctoral candidates who live within the United States are required to locate their Project defenses at the school in person.
 It is also the expectation that faculty are present.
-In cases where a student or faculty member resides outside the United States, or other circumstances prohibit the locating the defense at the school, in consultation with the Director and approved by their entire committee, they may petition the Dean for permission to organize a Project defense via video conference.
+In cases where a student or faculty member resides outside the United States, or other circumstances prohibit the locating the defense at the school, they may petition the Dean for permission to organize a Project defense via video conference.
 If approved, the student will work with the Registrar's Office and the Dean and will consult with committee members and the IT department to organize the video conference.
 Defenses by video conference are public events and must be scheduled through the Registrar and allow visitor access.
 Students and faculty who are present remotely by video conference are responsible for obtaining the necessary technology and support needed at their own venue.